|Module Title||PRACTICAL PEDOLOGY: SOIL CHEMICAL METHODS|

 |Mutually Exclusive||Because of the course nature, student intake is restricted to 40.|

 1. Laboratory techniques: tools of the trade.
-Introductory chemical analysis.
+Soil N and its determination.

 2. Local soil sampling and preliminary preparation and analysis